ajschumacher/ajschumacher.github.io/20170509-building_tensorflow_systems_from_components/index.md

 -----

 I'm putting a bit about command-line arguments in here because I think it's interesting.
 It doesn't necessarily fit in with distributed computing, although you might well have a distributed program that takes command-line arguments.
-Google Cloud ML uses command-line arguments for hyperparameters, for example.
+Google Cloud ML can use command-line arguments for hyperparameters, for example.

-Then we'll get to a real distributed example, in which we implement distributed MapReduce word count in 50 lines of Python TensorFlow code.
+Then we'll get to a real distributed example, in which we implement a distributed MapReduce word count in 50 lines of Python TensorFlow code.

 -----